Edwin Gyimah

-Edwin Gyimah (born 9 March 1991) is a Ghanaian professional footballer who plays as a defender and midfielder for the Ghana national football team and Sekhukhune United.
+Edwin Gyimah (born 9 March 1991) is a Ghanaian professional footballer who plays as a defender and midfielder.
+He was capped for the Ghana national football team.

 Career

 Club

 Gyimah was born in Sekondi-Takoradi.
 Before joining SuperSport United in 2011, Gyimah played for All Stars and Sekondi Hasaacas in his home country.
 Gyimah left SuperSport in 2015 after 1 goal in 53 games, a spell that also included a loan to Mpumalanga Black Aces.
 After leaving SuperSport, he joined Orlando Pirates.
 Two years and 30 appearances followed before Gyimah left the club by mutual consent on 16 February 2017.
 He went on to play one season with Helsingborg in Superettan, the Swedish second tier, before returning to South Africa and Bidvest Wits in early 2018.

+He was released by Sekhukhune United in the summer of 2024.

 International

 He made his international debut for Ghana in 2012.